zainab201996/covid-app/README.md

 # covid-app
 RESTful API to fetch COVID stats and filter the countries on the basis of record type

+Entry point of service -> index.js

+Script to run the service-> npm run start

+DB -> The service uses a local postgres database connection to store countries data accordingly

-The app offers three type of endpoints
+The service offers three type of endpoints

 NOTE: The /all API of COVID open API is not working.
 So, using the stats API I added a basic functionality

-The service uses a local postgres database connection to store countries data accordingly

 1. GET /refresh_data